balena-os/meta-balena/README.md

 Example: having a non-connectable image with ubuntu:15:10 docker image preloaded - add/set `RESIN_CONNECTABLE = "0"`, `TARGET_REPOSITORY = "ubuntu"` and `TARGET_TAG = "15.04"` to build's `local.conf`.

-Hint: Modifing any of the TARGET_* variables, will retrigger the generation of the BTRFS partition without any issues but, if `RESIN_CONNECTABLE` is changed in a working build (not one from scatch), the user will need to cleansstate the docker-image providers issuing a command similar to `bitbake docker-custom-disk -c cleansstate ; bitbake docker-resin-supervisor-disk -c cleansstate`.
+Hint: Modifing any of the TARGET_* variables, will retrigger the generation of the Data partition without any issues but, if `RESIN_CONNECTABLE` is changed in a working build (not one from scatch), the user will need to cleansstate the docker-image providers issuing a command similar to `bitbake docker-custom-disk -c cleansstate ; bitbake docker-resin-supervisor-disk -c cleansstate`.
 Failing to do so, while changing `RESIN_CONNECTABLE` in a working build, will result in a build error similar to:

 > ERROR: The recipe docker-custom-disk is trying to install files into a shared area when those files already exist.
 Those files and their manifest location are:
 >    ???/build/tmp/sysroots/beaglebone/sysroot-providers/docker-disk